maksverver/pushfight/README.md

 ## Number of positions
-Push Fight is an interesting game because of how constrained it is: the board consists of only 26 fields, with 10 total pieces (5 for each player).
+Push Fight is an interesting game because of how constrained it is: the board consists of only 26 squares, with 10 total pieces (5 for each player).
 Although it's possible to push a piece off the board, this immediately ends the game, so in any intermediate position all 10 pieces will be present.